We Don’t Want to Come Dine with You! campaign comes to AngleseyPosted 15/03/2017 11:22:16

-North Wales Fire and Rescue Service’s campaign to reduce fires in the kitchen is coming to Anglesey next week.
+North Wales Fire and Rescue Service’s campaign to reduce fires in the kitchen is coming to Anglesey this week.

-Staff will be out promoting the first stop of the ‘We don’t want to come dine with you – Think Safe, Cook Safe!’ campaign at Iceland in Llangefni on Tuesday the 6th of October between 10am – 3pm, with more dates to follow.
+Staff will be out promoting the first stop of the ‘We don’t want to come dine with you – Think Safe, Cook Safe!’ campaign in Morrison’s Holyhead on Friday the 17th of March between 10am – 3pm, with more dates to follow.

 Forgetting to turn off the hob, leaving food in the microwave for too long, overheating a chip pan, burning the toast, leaving the oven on - all of these can spell disaster in the kitchen and can lead to serious injury or, even more worryingly, the loss of life.